egregors/MoonVision-Challenge/README.md

 ### Dispatcher

 A `Dispatcher` is an abstraction that auto-discover (`classificators.py` files in any app) and contain all registered `Classificators`.
-This way provides dynamic defining full lifecycle of prediction according to the chosen model type.
+This way provides dynamic definition full lifecycle of prediction according to the chosen model type.

 An implementation of `Dispatcher` could be found in [dispatchers.py](https://github.com/egregors/MoonVision-Challenge/blob/master/moon_vision_challenge/classification/dispatchers.py)